We can only imagine the tragedy that brings you to this page today…

 You started to prepare for the day, making breakfast and confirming your plans to take your child to their best friend’s birthday party.

 You pack up the car, put your child in the back seat and head out for an afternoon of fun.
-You arrive at the house and your child rushes out of the car with a present for the best friend in hand.
+Once you arrive and park in the driveway, your child rushes out of the car with a present for the best friend in hand.
 Everything seems to be going well at the party, the kids are playing with the family dog- and everything changes.

 You hear a bark and then a scream from your child.
 You run over in terror to discover your child with blood running down their face.
 Their family dog, that had never shown signs of aggression has bitten your child’s face.

-You meet with a doctor who tells you they should be okay, but may have some disfiguring scars or loss of function.
+You meet with a doctor who tells you that your daughter should be okay, but may have some scaring and nerve damage.

-In fact, as you are reading this now, your child is terrified of being around animals.
+In fact, as you are reading this now, your child is likely terrified of being around animals.

 If something like that happened to your child, you are not alone.